benletchford/buup.io/README.md

 CRYPTOGRAPHY:
-  md5hash         - Computes the MD5 hash of the input text sha256hash      - Computes the SHA-256 hash of the input text uuid5_generate  - Generates a version 5 UUID based on namespace and name using SHA-1.
+  md5hash         - Computes the MD5 hash of the input text sha1hash        - Computes the SHA-1 hash of the input text (Warning: SHA-1 is cryptographically weak) sha256hash      - Computes the SHA-256 hash of the input text uuid5_generate  - Generates a version 5 UUID based on namespace and name using SHA-1.
 Input format: "namespace|name".
 Namespace can be a UUID or one of: dns, url, oid, x500.